-Canada’s largest city hones in on fun, interesting and out-of-this world attractions.
-And why shouldn’t it?
+Canada’s largest city hones in on fun, interesting and out-of-this-world attractions.
+There’s plenty to do in Toronto for everyone in any season.
 Toronto boasts a list of places that could satisfy even the most discerning traveller.
-The city hosts many crowd-pleasing annual events in a line-up that read like a Who’s Who.
-Some of the best things to do in Toronto are tied to its historic background.
+The city hosts many crowd-pleasing annual events in an impressive line-up and if you’re visiting with the family, you’ll be pleased to know there are plenty of things to do in Toronto for kids too.

 In the early days, Toronto was known as York and nicknamed “Muddy York” for its muddy streets but later got a name change to Toronto in 1834.

 These days, tourists can visit some of those old neighbourhoods to discover many surprises.

 As a local, I love to neighbourhood hop and wander through the shops and trendy restaurants then drop by a local watering hole to rub shoulders with friends and fellow Torontonians (that’s what locals are called).

 - 10 Things to do in Toronto with kids

 - 3- Learn about science at the Ontario Science Centre

 - 5- Visit the Hockey Hall of Fame

 - 6- Spend the day at the Canadian National Exhibition

 - 7- Take a fun history tour of Toronto